Universal fragmentation in annihilation reactions with constrained kinetics

 To determine the coefficients $c^{(L)}_m$, we consider the approximated values obtained using \mbox{$U\to T^{2k}$} with finite~$k$ in Eq.~\eqref{eq:poly}, which at large~$k$ differs from the exact value by an exponentially small $k$-dependent transient.
 Assuming the coefficients $c^{(L)}_m$ are rational numbers, their continued fraction expansion will then consist of the $k$-independent expansion of the exact coefficient followed by a $k$-dependent part.
 In our numerical calculations, the onset of the $k$-dependent part is marked by an anomalously large expansion term that grows exponentially with $k$, which allows us to obtain the exact value for~$c^{(L)}_m$ without explicitly computing the limit~\mbox{$k\to\infty$}.
 Numerically, the main hurdle for obtaining the coefficients $c^{(L)}_m$ is the exponential growth of the number of states with system size.
-We mitigate it by making use of the translation and mirror symmetries of our problem, which asymptotically reduces the number of states by a factor of $2L$~\cite{oeis24}.
+We mitigate this by making use of translation and mirror symmetries, which asymptotically reduce the number of states by a factor of $2L$~\cite{oeis24}.

-For small and large initial densities, we are able to obtain analytical results for the final density of an infinite system.
-Considering first the small-density limit, it is apparent from Eq.~\eqref{eq:poly} that only initial configurations with particle number~\mbox{$n_j\leq m$} contribute to the coefficient $c^{(L)}_m$.
-This implies that the expansion of the final density~$\rho_\infty$ in powers of~$\rho$ takes the form of a linked cluster expansion.
+For small and large initial densities, we obtain analytical results for the final density of infinite systems.
+Considering first the small-density limit, Eq.~\eqref{eq:poly} implies that only initial configurations with particle number~\mbox{$n_j\leq m$} contribute to the coefficient $c^{(L)}_m$ and that the expansion of the final density~$\rho_\infty$ in powers of~$\rho$ takes the form of a linked cluster expansion.
 Moreover, as a consequence of the constrained particle mobility, the coefficients~$c_m^{(L)}$ do not change above a critical system size~\mbox{$L_m=3m$} where the lattice becomes effectively infinite, i.e., the evolution of any $m$-particle arrangement is unchanged if placed in a larger lattice.
 The value $3m$ corresponds to the maximum distance $m$ particles can be separated while still interacting with all neighbors.
 An explicit calculation as described above for \mbox{$L=21$} gives the first seven coefficients

 where we abbreviate the fractions for $c_6$ and $c_7$ as they contain over $100$ terms.
 The linked cluster expansion up to this order is shown in Fig.~\ref{fig:4} as a dashed black line.